spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 * ``H0``: ``m0``, ``m1``; under threshold 3
 * ``H1``: ``m2``, ``m3``; also under threshold 3

 No hash failed to be over threshold(3).
-With this voting result, they moves to the next stage, *ACCEPT*:
+With this voting result, they move to the next stage, *ACCEPT*:

 =======  ========= =======
  node    stage     block